rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ## Docker
 The [rqlite Docker image](https://hub.docker.com/r/rqlite/rqlite/) comes preloaded with some useful SQLite extensions -- you just need to enable them when you launch a rqlite container.
 There is no need to compile these extensions ahread of time -- they are immediately available for use once you pull the rqlite Docker image.

-Currently available extensions are shown in the table below.
+Currently built-in extensions are shown in the table below.

 | Extension | Purpose | Key |
 |-----------------|-----------------|-----------------|